-It’s easy to find out if you use a scientific calculator having the function x^y.
+It’s easy to find out with a calculator using the function x^y.
 The first three terms are 2, 2.25, 2.37.
 You can use your calculator to confirm that for = 10, 100, 1000, 10,000, 100,000, 1,000,000 the values of are (rounding off) 2.59, 2.70, 2.717, 2.718, 2.71827, 2.718280.
 These calculations strongly suggest that as goes up to infinity, goes to a definite limit.
-It can be proved mathematically that does go to a limit, and this limiting value is called e.
-The value of e is 2.7182818283… .
+It can be proved mathematically that does go to a limit, and this limiting value is called The value of e is 2.7182818283… .

 When we do that, the series becomes just:

 (Notice that we can see immediately from this series that is less than 3, because 1/3! is less than 1/22, and 1/4! is less than 1/23, and so on, so the whole series adds up to less than 1 + 1 + + 1/22 + 1/23 + 1/24 + … = 3.)

 Instead of differentiating term by term, we could have written

 We define the natural logarithm function as the inverse of the exponential function, by which we mean

 Notice that we’ve switched and from the paragraph above!
 Differentiating the exponential function in this switched notation,